microsoft/TypeScript-wiki/The-Release-Process.md

 # How Branching Works Around Releases

-What happens behind the covers on the engineering team?
+What does the team have to do to achieve that typical release schedule?

 1. Development always just occurs on the `master` branch.
 This is the default assumption.
 1. When we need to create the beta build for TypeScript X.Y, we create a branch called `release-X.Y` and bump the version to `X.Y.0-beta`.
 On npm, this is published with `--tag beta`.